romaricp/automatephp.github.io/doc/index.md

             failed: "Failed deployment"
 ```

-You have to add this job in the .gitlab-ci.yml file :
+You have to add this job in the .gitlab-ci.yml file:

 ```YAML
 deploy_from_remote: